conditionofbirds/SAR-cases/scenario_01_romance_scam_TRON.md

 ---

-### 🧩 Summary:
+###  Summary:

 The subject wallet received multiple USDT transfers via TRON from P2P exchanges, followed by consolidated forwarding to a high-risk address.
 The wallet was flagged due to multiple transfers from unrelated female accounts linked to known romance scam reports.

 ---

-### 🧪 Indicators of Suspicion:
+Indicators of Suspicion:

-- Memo-less TRC-20 transfers
+Memo-less TRC-20 transfers (!!!)
-- 6 unique senders over 2 weeks
+6 unique senders over 2 weeks
-- Pattern consistent with social engineering and scam typology
-- Forwarding to an exchange immediately after receipt
+Pattern consistent with social engineering and scam typology Forwarding to an exchange immediately after receipt

 ---

-### 📩 Action Taken:
+### Action Taken (how it needs to be):

 Reported internally to Compliance Manager.
 SAR filed to appropriate FIU.
 Wallet frozen for review.